Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Key Points

-• Georgia’s House of Representatives has drafted a promising bill that will lay the groundwork for improving literacy rates among the state’s students.
+• The Georgia General Assembly has passed a bill that will lay the groundwork for improving literacy rates among the state’s students.

 • Major measures in the bill include requiring literacy coaches in schools, making kindergarten mandatory, assessing students’ reading skills more often, and expanding the use of curriculums based on the science of reading.